thejackal360/OpenPelt-Public/README.md

 ```
 Then you will need to install the Ngspice and the libngspice packages using
 Homebrew package manager.
 If you don't already have installed Homebre you will
-need to follow these steps:
+need to follow the instructions [here](https://brew.sh/).

-Now you can install the Ngspice and libngspice by typing:
+Now you can proceed installing the Ngspice and libngspice by typing:

 ```
 # brew install ngspice